Steel on Steel

 This model, with its scratch-resistant sapphire crystal, features a black dial with a date window at the 3 o’clock position.
-The orange unidirectional rotating divers’ bezel is mounted on a 42 mm stainless steel case on a stainless steel bracelet.
+The black ceramic unidirectional rotating divers’ bezel is mounted on a 42 mm stainless steel case on a stainless steel bracelet.

 The OMEGA Seamaster Planet Ocean 600M is water resistant to 600 metres / 2000 feet / 60 bar, and has a helium-escape valve.
 The OMEGA Co-Axial calibre 8500 at the heart of this certified chronometer timepiece can be seen through the transparent caseback.

 Label given to a watch which has undergone precision tests and received a certificate from an official body (COSC).